 (1) Church Council may be authorised by Church Law to pass legally binding regulations, provided that the enabling law clearly sets out the contents, purpose and extent of the authorisation.
 The legal basis for the regulations shall be specified in the regulations.

-(2) When Church Synod is not in session, or when it is not feasible to convene Synod and the matters to be dealt with cannot be delayed, then Church Council may enact regulations to deal with these matter even though normally a Church Law would be required.
+(2) When Church Synod is not in session, or when it is not feasible to convene Synod and the matters to be dealt with cannot be delayed, then Church Council may enact regulations to deal with these matters even though normally a Church Law would be required.
 Such regulations shall be submitted to Church Synod for ratification at its next session.
 Church Synod may confirm, amend or repeal such regulations.

 Section 66 Promulgation of Laws